alphinside/spec-driven-development-demo/README.md

 Do the following prompt to test development in this repo to demonstrate using spec-kit and Gemini CLI in brownfield project

-Specification: Show balance of each accounts below total expenses in summary page.
+Specification: Show balance of each accounts above Monthly Summary in summary page with a button to manual refresh the balance.
 Sorted alphabetically.

 Technical Plan: Add "balance" field to the account domain, all transaction must be a database transaction to this balance field.
 Use current database implementation for this